ghc/ghc/docs/users_guide/glasgow_exts.rst

 :ghc-flag:`-ddump-to-file` flag (see :ref:`dumping-output`.
 For each file using Template Haskell, this will show the output in a ``.dump-splices`` file.

-The flag :ghc-flag:`-dth-dec-file=⟨file⟩` shows the expansions of all top-level TH declaration splices, both typed and untyped, in the file :file:`M.th.hs` where M is the name of the module being compiled.
+The flag :ghc-flag:`-dth-dec-file` dumps the expansions of all top-level TH declaration splices, both typed and untyped, in the file :file:`M.th.hs` for each module `M` being compiled.
 Note that other types of splices (expressions, types, and patterns) are not shown.
 Application developers can check this into their repository so that they can grep for identifiers that were defined in Template Haskell.
 This is similar to using